Emya101/Student-Waitlist/README.md

 # Student-Waitlist
-A wwaitlist system which makes use of LinkedStack and Stack implementation
+A waitlist system which makes use of LinkedStack and Stack implementation